Kira-Pilot/sms_app/README.md

 * Does the submitted phone number receive a text message?

 ##Next Steps
-I never ended up submitting this project to SI for evaluation, as I was admitted into the track and began class before starting; however, I did take some time during the beginning of the course to get caught up on the pre-work.As a result, this application is not hosted on Heroku.
+I never ended up submitting this project to SI for evaluation, as I was admitted into the track and began class before starting; however, I did take some time during the beginning of the course to get caught up on the pre-work.
+As a result, this application is not hosted on Heroku.

 Next steps (if I ever get around to them) will include:
 * Styling the application
 * Hosting the application on Heroku
 * Writing some unit tests
-* Add some simple error-checking
+* Adding some simple error-checking

 ##Contributors
 This application was written by [Kira Pilot](https://www.linkedin.com/in/kira-pilot-30b4a173).